 Webster Booth recorded several songs by Samuel Coleridge-Taylor below:

 We arrived in Johannesburg in October of 1957.
-My father had been offered a job in the same firm as a former Scottish colleague from ISCOR (now Arcelor Mittal) in Vanderbijl Park and we were living in the Valmeidere boarding house in Roberts Avenue, Kensington until we found a suitable flat.
+My father had been offered a job in Rogers-Jenkins where a former Scottish colleague from ISCOR (now Arcelor Mittal) in Vanderbijl Park, was working and we were living in the Valmeidere boarding house in Roberts Avenue, Kensington until we found a suitable flat.
 We witnessed the lights of Sputnik flying over our heads at night and wondered whether this was a sign that we had made the right move to the big city.

 My parents and me in Vanderbijlpark (1950)

 The boarding house proprietors were fellow Scots, Mr and Mrs Jimmy Murdoch.
-They were friendly with a couple called Mr and Mrs McDonald-Rouse.
-Mrs McDonald-Rouse ran a flourishing amateur concert party and was the accompanist to all the singers in the group.
+They were friendly with a couple called Mr and Mrs MacDonald-Rouse.
+Mrs MacDonald-Rouse ran a flourishing amateur concert party and was the accompanist to all the singers in the group.
 Her daughter Heather, a theatrical costumier, had recently married and sometimes dined with her parents and her new husband at the Valmeidere.
-In due course, we were introduced to the McDonald-Rouses, Heather and her husband.
+In due course, we were introduced to the MacDonald-Rouses, Heather and her husband.

 Through her work, Heather had met Anne Ziegler and Webster Booth, shortly after their arrival in Johannesburg the year before and had become extremely friendly with them.
 Through the grapevine we heard that Webster had sung the aria from Mendelssohn’s oratorio, St Paul at Heather’s wedding entitled Be Thou Faithful unto Death.
 Later I learnt that this aria was one he sang when requested to sing a solo at a wedding.
 Another lighter wedding favourite of his was the ballad, My Prayer.